 Instructions

-- Mix all ingredients in a large bowl.ย
+- Mix the ingredients into a soft dough.

 - Roll out (like playdough!) into a long snake.
 Repeat with the second half of the dough.

-- Wrap in the wax paper and refrigerate for 20 minutes (this is optional).
+- Wrap in the wax paper and refrigerate for 30 minutes (this is optional but helps.)

 - Optional: roll the peanut butter roll in powdered sugar.
 You can also add tiny chocolate chips as a mix-in when making this recipe!)